 This recipe is for anyone who wants a delicious, hearty dish that's also cruelty-free and cholesterol-free.
 This vegan quiche is made with JUST Egg, onion, garlic, mushrooms, kale, green chile, vegan cheese, seasonings, and nutritional yeast, so it's packed with flavor.

 Give this vegan JUST Egg quiche a try and see how amazing it tastes!
 Be sure to follow my tips to prevent a soggy crust.

 If you can't buy JUST Egg where you live, please look at my other breakfast and brunch recipes.
 I don't have a substitution for this product since that would be an entirely different recipe.

 These are the ingredients you need to make this delicious vegan quiche:

 Here are a few notes on some of the ingredients:

 - JUST Egg - I was excited to try this popular egg replacement found in the grocery store's refrigerated section.
-It is vegan, non-GMO, and is made from mung beans.
+It is vegan, non-GMO, and made from mung beans.
 I have tried other ingredients to make quiches, such as tofu and chickpea flour; however, this product is the closest I have gotten to getting that quiche-like texture.
 This product is something I would use once in a while for a special occasion just for the texture it provides.
 You can learn more about it on the product website, including where to buy it (not sponsored).
+Check the expiry date.

 - Vegan sour cream - I used Forager organic dairy-free sour cream; it is thick and tangy with a cashew and coconut milk base.